ThatGuyinYourOnlineClass/GlobalPolitics/FAQ Start Here!.md

   * https://github.com/adam-p/markdown-here/wiki/Markdown-Cheatsheet

 **How do I add a file/folder?**
   To start, since we will all essentially be able to edit the main repository I'd ask that you please edit/add things only within your groups folders.
-If this folder does not exist, feel free to create one, though try to keep the format organized by M
+If this folder does not exist, feel free to create one, though try to keep it within the preconcieved structure.
+By organizing it under modules then groups I thought we could easily share relevant links between groups within the modules folders, then collaborate accordingly within the group folder.
+If you have a better idea for organizing let me know!

 ##**_Terms_**